 Q: Is The TANK really open?

-A: The TANK is open to the general public on Saturdays, April through October (more information).
-Donations are gratefully accepted.
+A: The TANK is open to the general public on Saturdays, 9am to 1pm, May through October, for Open Saturdays at The TANK (more information).
+Admission is free, and donations are gratefully accepted.
+The TANK is also open for private sessions and recording.

-Q: Will there be other people in the space when I’m there?
+Q: During Open Saturdays at The TANK, will there be other people in the space when I’m there?

 A: Very likely.
-The TANK is a shared sound space.
+Open Saturdays at The TANK is a shared sound space.
 We encourage you to create your own TANK experience while respecting the experience of others.

 Q: Are children allowed to visit The TANK?